Mitchell Johnson: Big Bash League (BBL)

 In August 2016, after Johnson's retirement from international cricket, it was announced that he had signed with the Perth Scorchers for the 2016–17 Big Bash League season.
 In the semi-final against the Melbourne Stars, Johnson produced the most economical bowling figures in BBL history with 3/3 from 4 overs.
 He opened the bowling for Perth and took a wicket with his first delivery and a second three balls later.
-He didn't concede any runs in his first two overs, and took a wicket with the first ball of his third over, giving him figures of 3/0.
+He did not concede any runs in his first two overs, and took a wicket with the first ball of his third over, giving him figures of 3/0.
 He finally conceded a run with his 18th delivery and conceded two more runs in his final over.
 At the time, only two bowlers in Twenty20 history had conceded less runs in a four over spell.

 Indian Premier League (IPL)

-In February 2014, Johnson was sold to Kings XI Punjab of Indian Premier League for 1,160,000 AUD.
+In February 2014, Johnson was sold to Kings XI Punjab of Indian Premier League for A$1,160,000.
 In February 2017, he was bought by the Mumbai Indians for the 2017 Indian Premier League for 2 crores.
-In January 2018, he was bought by the Kolkata Knight Riders for the 2018 Indian Premier League for 314,000 US.
+In January 2018, he was bought by the Kolkata Knight Riders for the 2018 Indian Premier League for US$314,000.